TsembA/demo-CI-CD-Pipeline-with-Jenkins-EKS-and-DockerHub/README.md

 * Run `kubectl get all` to verify running pods and services
 * Access app via the EKS LoadBalancer external IP

----

-## 📚 Module Reference

-This project corresponds to **Module 11: Kubernetes on AWS – EKS** and demonstrates practical implementation of CI/CD principles with cloud-native tooling.